wurstscript/WurstScript/README.markdown

 	- The core wurstscript compiler and directly related tools
 - Wurstpack
 	- (deprecated) Wurst integration for the Warcraft III World Editor
-- WurstWeb
-	- Attempt to provide Wurst capabilities in browsers

 IDE support is provided via a VSCode plugin: https://github.com/wurstscript/wurst4vscode